 - Any valid tree permit applications or assessment documents on the subject trees.
 (Tree permit assessments are valid for 12 months).

-Clause 5.9 of the Local Environmental Plan 2012 is used to manage the pruning and removal of trees on both Council and private land.
+Part 3 of SEPP (Vegetation in Non-Rural Areas) 2017, through the use of Preservation of trees or vegetation in Mosman’s Development Control Plans, is used by Council manage the pruning and removal of trees on both Council and private land.

 - All trees which: